learninglab-dev/the-resources/data/work/publish/orientation.md

     on the philosophical underpinnings of the Lab or case-study type pieces which illustrate those underpinnings in application and action.
- 2. Editing the various guides created by LLUFs in their explication of different media projects and forms--for example the "personality graphic" instruction piece, which I had trouble following last week--this would require me to gain at least a basic understanding of the requisite skills for each mission and discern how best to present the challenge to maximize clai
+ 2. Editing the various guides created by LLUFs in their explication of different media projects and forms--for example the "personality graphic" instruction piece, which I had trouble following last week--this would require me to gain at least a basic understanding of the requisite skills for each mission and discern how best to present the challenge to maximize clarity but still leave space for exploration and self-direction, so that learning is accomplished, rather than spoonfeeding.
+ 3.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkwMDY1NDMxLDE4MzcyMTkyNTldfQ==
+eyJoaXN0b3J5IjpbMjIwODc2NjUxLDE4MzcyMTkyNTldfQ==
 -->